 How to Trust Your Gut Instincts

 A trustworthy gut—one that you can count on to both nurture and advise you—begins with a healthy gut.
-Remember how your masses of good guy bacteria work so hard to produce chemicals that regulate your mood and communicate with your brain?
+Remember how your masses of good guy bacteria work so hard to produce chemicals that support your mood and communicate with your brain?

-Well, that can only happen if you have enough beneficial bacteria (around 85% in a balanced microbiome) to do the job—and in this day and age, that’s not always an easy feat.
+Well, that can only happen if you maintain enough beneficial bacteria (around 85% in a balanced microbiome) to do the job—and in this day and age, that’s not always an easy feat.
 So many things can deplete your populations of beneficial bacteria, from antibacterial cleaners and antibiotics in food and as medicine to overzealous hygiene habits, indoor lifestyles, and stress.

 As humans, we evolved as hunters and gatherers to have a highly intuitive, interconnected system that could warn us in times of danger and keep us safe from the many lurking threats.
 And although our lifestyles have changed significantly since then, our nervous systems haven’t—we still have the capacity to tune into that primitive intuition.

-Focusing on cultivating a healthy gut and listening to and trusting your gut instincts can enable you to dial into your innermost thoughts and feelings, so you can live your healthiest days with purpose and joy.
+Focusing on maintaining a healthy gut and listening to and trusting your gut instincts can enable you to dial into your innermost thoughts and feelings, so you can live your healthiest days with purpose and joy.

 1. Jonge, W. J. (2013).
 The Gut’s Little Brain in Control of Intestinal Immunity.
 ISRN Gastroenterology,2013, 1-17. doi:10.1155/2013/630159